ricelq/revlogica-project-root/README.md

 ## Usage

 Once the containers are running, the different services will be accessible at their respective ports.
 Please refer to the `docker-compose.yml` file and the individual service documentation for specific URLs and ports.

+To interact with the main orchestrator API, you can use the interactive Swagger documentation available at:

+- **Orchestrator API (Swagger UI):** [http://localhost:8000/doc](http://localhost:8000/doc)

+This interface allows you to view all available endpoints, test them directly from your browser, and see the expected request/response models.

 ## License